vunetsys/edge-ar/README.md

 # Thursday May 13th, 2020:
 Managed to learn more about the emscripten tool chain used in the script of ARJS.

+# Friday May 14th, 2020:
+Looked more into the code, from reading in WASM, to how the ARController is used.